Teams & Scopes

 Single Identity Across Frontends

-Because both LibreChat and Open WebUI use Google OAuth with the same
+the same identity.
+LibreChat / Open WebUI on Google OAuth continue to map onto the same

 Creating Teams